 This piece of luggage is great for very young children who aren’t going to be responsible for their luggage themselves.
 It’s wonderfully patterned and whimsical and is fantastic for trips where you may want to pack a few of your child’s favorite things in this suitcase to carry on the plane or to have readily accessible in the car.
 It’s not going to be suited to very long trips because there isn’t a lot of space, and the design is best for very young children who aren’t going to be responsible for their luggage anyway.

-Stephen Joseph Girls Classic Rollin Luggage – Best For Elementary Girls
+Stephen Joseph Classic Rolling Luggage – Best For Elementary Boys and Girls

 The front and side pockets help keep essential items right in reach.
 As your child gets older, snacks, headphones, and even technology will need to be within easy reach, and your child has plenty of choices for how to arrange their things.
 The telescoping handle is sturdy, and the wheels are fixed to prevent stressing them as your child learns to move a rolling suitcase.

-The pink design is the ultimate girly-girl pattern.
+The design is the ultimate boys and girls pattern.
 It’s bright and eye-catching, so your child can see it easily even if you decide to put it on the cart or in the trunk.
 The pockets are very useful, and the interior has plenty of space to pack clothing and shoes.

 It uses a durable polyester blend material that can withstand tears and wipes clean with a damp washcloth.
 The zipper doesn’t snag, but there’s no water bottle pocket for carrying drinks (the side pockets could accommodate a juice box if necessary.